aces/Loris/README.Mac.md

 ```

 #### (useful) terminal commands for Apache
-How to start, stop, and restart apache.
+How to start, stop, and restart Apache.
 ```
 sudo apachectl start
 sudo apachectl stop